 Torque Converter

-When our car is a red signal, half of the torque converter rotates, and the other half does not spin.
+When our car has a red signal, half of the torque converter rotates, and the other half does not spin.
 When the signal greens, we press the pedal and accelerate the vehicle.

 It causes the engine to speed up and pumps more fluid in the torque converter to rotate the first half with speed.
-Hence due to the high rotation of the converter’s first half, the fluid creates pressure on the second half of the converter.
-It causes the vehicle moves forward on the road.
+Hence, due to the high rotation of the converter’s first half, the fluid creates pressure on the second half of the converter.
+It causes the vehicle to move forward on the road.

-Let us look at the torque converter parts and how it works.
+Let us look at the torque converter parts and how they work.

 - Impeller (also called pump)